datacraft-dsc/DEPs/10/README.md

 Actors wishing to make use of such features should use a different payment mechanism, for example the Service Execution Agreements available on the Ocean Network.

-Direct Payment is functionally equivalent to transferring tokens, so should only be used is situations where the consumer is willing to accept the risk that the publisher / service provider does not subsequently provide the asset or service.
+Direct Payment is functionally equivalent to transferring tokens, so should only be used in situations where the consumer is willing to accept the risk that the publisher / service provider does not subsequently provide the asset or service.